renderforest/renderforest-sdk-node/docs/PROJECTS_API.md

   .then(console.log) // handle the success
   .catch(console.error) // handle the error

+Renderforest.renderProject(4120386, { quality: 360, duration: 15, startSecond: 10 })
+  .then(console.log) // handle the success
+  .catch(console.error) // handle the error

 ```
 - The possible values of the quality are: 0, 360, 720, and 1080.
+- Additionally, `duration` and `startSecond` parameters can be specified as rendering options.
+These
+parameters are only applicable to visualizer projects.
+They will be dismissed for other projects.

 [See example](/samples/projects/render-project.js)